-Tracking seasonal wildlife and planning tours using channels
+How Jackson Hole Wildlife Safaris tracks seasonal wildlife and plans tours using channels

 Williams says that being disciplined about the purpose of channels and how they’re organized has helped individual team members learn how to communicate more clearly over time.
 And the archive of knowledge they’ve built over the years in Slack now helps them plan upcoming tour packages.
 “We’ll go back through a channel and search for an animal so we can see when it came out of hibernation the year before,” he says.